-Be sure to connect the emergency tethered stop hook to your waist or clothing.

-The engine will shut down when the switch lock becomes disconnected from the engine.
+Be sure to connect the emergency stop hook to your waistor clothing.
+The engine will shut down if the hook's line becomes disconnected from the engine.

 The engine will not start unless the switch lock has been properly connect into the emmergency stop switch.